joycejoyce/100-days-of-code/r2-log.md

 **Today's Progress**: Learn 1) RESTful 2) Spring Boot

 **Thoughts:** I read Spring Boot codes before but never really understand how it works, now I have some clues.

+### Day 26: August 09, 2020

+**Today's Progress**: 1) Learn how to use JPA to connect to MySQL DB.
+2) Design the Entity / Repository / Controller of an app.

+**Thoughts:** Spring Boot data provides many handy functions.